 Children for Health was also involved in creating the story of ‘Bayo’s Journey: To Save Lola from Diarrhoea’ in the form of a ‘Speaking Book’.

-The first signs are that the schools and the children are enthusiastic and actively promoting the messages and activities in their classes and communities.
+Signs are in both countries, that the schools and the children are enthusiastic and actively promoting the messages and activities in their classes and communities.
 The clubs are full with parents keen for the children to join up and become leaders.

-Children for Health is also involved in training and re-purposing the three sets of materials for a similar Save the Children Programme in India with Children’s Health and Hygiene Clubs.
+Children for Health has also conducted training and re-purposed the three sets of materials for a similar Save the Children Programme in India with Children’s Health and Hygiene Clubs.